-This delay pushed back the forecasted Revenue Service Date from 10/10/2022 to 12/06/2022.
+The replacement of the supplier for ceiling panels, luggage racks, and pantograph brackets has impacted Stadler's schedule.
+Stadler's schedule delay pushed back the forecasted Revenue Service Date from 12/06/2022 to 12/09/2022.

 Schedule Delays in both Electrification and EMU have resulted in a drawdown of the remaining schedule contingency.
 The program no longer has any schedule contingency.